Namibia Safari

 Intu Afrika Kalahari Game Reserve

-Set just 250 kilometres from the bustling capital of Namibia, the 10,000-hectare Intu Afrika Kalahari Game Reserve presents a landscape of unparalleled natural splendour.
-Deep red and clay-coloured dunes fan into the distance, decorated with areas of grasslands, shrubs, and trees.
+Set just 250 kilometers from the bustling capital of Namibia, the 10,000-hectare Intu Afrika Kalahari Game Reserve presents a landscape of unparalleled natural splendor.
+Deep red and clay-colored dunes fan into the distance, decorated with areas of grasslands, shrubs, and trees.
 The park is home to an impressive array of wildlife, including black wildebeest, springbok, oryx, giraffe, and a large population of meerkats.
 This is the perfect place to learn about the ancient way of life; visitors can follow a Kung guide through the desert and learn survival techniques.
 Make sure to take a look at the exquisite handmade crafts in the village.
-Hiking, 4x4 excursions, and quad-biking will appeal to adrenaline seekers.
+Hiking, 4x4 excursions, and quad biking will appeal to adrenaline seekers.

 Sossusvlei